War crimes in the Sudanese civil war (2023–present): Targeting of journalists

-Child conscription
+Forced recruitment, including of children

 There are increasing reports of children being recruited into armed groups.
 Observers accused the RSF of recruiting children as young as 14 to fight against the SAF using money and "false pretences", with some of them reportedly seen on the frontline in Khartoum.
+The Associated Press reported that Colombian mercenaries helped train and control child soldiers for the RSF.
 Sky News Arabia reported, in 2024, on SAF conscription of hundred of children between the age of 12 and 14 at a military camp near Shendi, River Nile State as part of the Popular Resistance of Sudan.

+Since the outbreak of the war in April 2023, the RSF has intensified forced recruitment campaigns in areas under its control, especially in Darfur, Kordofan, and Gezira State, and has often targeted men and boys through abductions, coercion, and threats.
+Reports have described people being taken from homes, villages, and camps for internally displaced persons and forced into combat or support roles under threat of execution or torture.
+Those who refused recruitment or tried to escape faced killings, torture, enforced disappearance, and other reprisals, while communities associated with them were also subjected to looting, torching, sexual violence, and forced displacement.
+Young males, displaced persons, and people in RSF-held areas were considered especially vulnerable.